pratyush3757/cs431_cns/Lab_0_Setup/readme.md

 ![](./res/02_apt_update_install.png)
 5. You can restart where you left if you close your terminal by running `docker start -i kali`
 ![](./res/02a_resume_container.png)

+Alternatively, if Kali is not working, you can use `docker run -it --name parrot parrotsec/security`, and `docker start -i parrot`.